-Coming into hospital can be a difficult experience.
-We would like to help make your stay as easy and comfortable as possible, and our chaplaincy team can help provide for your spiritual care, regardless of whether you have a religious faith.
+Our chaplaincy team can make your stay as easy and comfortable as possible providing for your spiritual care, regardless of your spirituality.
 This might include:

 - helping to reduce stress or anxiety